openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 >   method

-> > **Receiver-Supplied**, the specific delivery method to be used.
+> > **Receiver-Supplied**, REQUIRED.
+The specific delivery method to be used.
 This can be
     any one of "urn:ietf:rfc:8935" (push) or "urn:ietf:rfc:8936" (poll), but not both.

 >   endpoint_url

-> > The location at which the push or poll delivery will take place.
+> > REQUIRED.
+The location at which the push or poll delivery will take place.
 If the
     `method` value is "urn:ietf:rfc:8935" (push), then this value MUST be supplied by the Receiver.
 If the `method` value is "urn:ietf:rfc:8936" (poll), then this value MUST be supplied by the